 Venom Prison announce new album ‘Erebos,’ share “Judges of the Underworld”

-UK band Venom Prison have announced a new album, Erebos, due February 4 via Century Media.
+UK band Venom Prison have announced a new album, Erebos, due February 4 via Century Media (pre-order on emerald green vinyl).
 The first single is "Judges Of The Underworld," which toes the line between real-deal death metal and melodic metalcore, and it delivers a very powerful message, as the band explains:

 ’Judges Of The Underworld’ deals with the crippling reality of people who face incarceration, who oftentimes are followed by violence over a lifetime.
 This violence can present itself as a dominating factor in a context of structural poverty and racial inequality, creating roles in an individual’s life where they are not only the victim, but also witness and offender at different times in different situations.
 But the violence we address in our courts and prisons is judged out of social context and can therefore not lead to a fair and personalised resolution for people who are stuck in a cycle of violence and systematic oppression.